-As back pain is quite common among people, there are also as many different responses as the number of people experiencing it.
+As back pain is quite common in our times, there are also as many different responses as the number of people experiencing it.
 The same level of pain experienced by two different people can be totally different in respect of responses.
-This is all due to differential psyche and outlooks of people.
+This is all due to mental health differences and outlooks of people.

-Psychological factors of the patients regarding pain are determined through an assessment of both the psychological and physical state of the sufferer, offering possible pain management and treatment.
-That further helps to discover the number of ways to deal with the pain, physical symptoms and also offer psychological treatment.
+Psychological factors affecting back pain patients regarding the onset of pain are determined through an assessment of both the psychological and physical state of the sufferer, offering possible pain management and treatment.
+That further helps to discover the number of ways to both deal with the pain, physical symptoms and also offer psychological treatment.

 Psychological Vulnerabilities that Worsen the Pain

 That means a negligible amount of hours spent thinking about the pain each day.
-That leads to no hating of back pain, worrying or seeking relief.
+That leads to no hating of back pain or worrying.

 Both methods are effective with respect to learning the functioning of our minds.
 This helps our anxious, angry, frustrated thoughts and feelings to decrease our fears and stress.

 Hypnosis is also observed to help with the pain.
 MBSR is the most effective alternative to CBT and hypnosis.
-As they both have weaker evidence to support effectiveness in case of the back pain.
-If they both fail then MBSR is worth taking a shot.
+As they both have weaker evidence to support effectiveness in case of back pain.
+If they both fail, then MBSR is worth taking a shot.

 4) Progressive Muscle Relaxation

-So, when you know the back pain is in the head you need not underestimate it.
-Mind over matter is less significant in the minute day.
-The matter is in the mind, the physical matter of the brain is a game changer when it comes to mindset changes.
-This all become relevant when there is a relationship between brain–based changes and low back pain.
+When you know back pain is linked to psychological factors you need not underestimate it.
+Mind over matter is less significant in the current day.
+This all become more relevant when there is a relationship between brain–based changes and low back pain.
 So, changing your mindset and brain biology can help your brain and thus lessen the pain.

-Do not Underemphasize Emotional Factors Related to Back Pain!
+Do not Neglect Emotional Factors Related to Back Pain

 It is advisable to consider emotional factors besides the physical factors involved in the back pain.
 There are effective coping strategies that can even help when you are stressed.
-These include addressing the root causes of stress.
-Lessening job hours, changing jobs, ending a relationship.
-While resilience can be increased by meditating, exercising and healthy eating.
-A good counsellor can be helpful in this regard, as can be physical therapy.
+These include addressing the root causes of stress, such as reducing job hours, changing jobs, ending a relationship.
+As resilience can be increased by meditating, exercising and healthy eating, a good counsellor can be helpful in this regard, as can be physical therapy.